metallb/metallb/website/content/concepts/_index.md

 configured pools.

 How you get IP address pools for MetalLB depends on your environment.
-If you're running a bare metal cluster in a colocation facility, your hosting provider probably offers IP addresses for lease.
+If you're running a bare-metal cluster in a colocation facility, your hosting provider probably offers IP addresses for lease.
 In that case, you would lease, say, a /26 of IP space (64 addresses), and provide that range to MetalLB for cluster services.